-- In a bowl, soak the cowpeas with boiling water for 1 hour (Sion soak them the day before in cold water).
+- In a bowl, soak cowpeas in boiling water for 1 hour (Sion soaks them the day before in cold water).

-- After one hour, cook the cowpea in the double of its volume during 30min.
+- After an hour, cook the cowpeas in double their volume for 30min.

-- In the bowl of the blender, put the fish meat cut in pieces, half of the coriander, two cloves of garlic, the chilli, the dried tomatoes, the pepper and the moringa powder.
-Blend everything together and form regular balls.
+- Place the chopped fish flesh, half the coriander, two cloves of garlic, chilli, sun-dried tomatoes, pepper and moringa powder in the blender.
+Blend and shape into regular balls.

-- In a stewpot, brown the diced onions.
-Let it brown then add the tomato, salt and the rest of the chopped garlic.
-After 3 minutes of cooking, add 800ml of water.
-Cover and let simmer.
+- In a Dutch oven, sauté the diced onions.
+Allow to brown, then add the tomato, salt and remaining chopped garlic.
+After 3 minutes, add 800ml water.
+Cover and simmer.

-- When the mixture starts to boil, add the fish balls, the cubed carrots and the cowpea.
-Let the stew simmer until the sauce thickens.
+- When the mixture begins to boil, add the fish balls, cubed carrots and cowpea.
+Simmer the stew until the sauce thickens.
 Add pepper, paprika, honey, lemon and a teaspoon of moringa (optional).
-Adjust the seasoning.
+Adjust seasoning.
 Serve with bread or fried potatoes.

 Cowpea is rich in protein.
-Its percentage varies between 20 to 25%, that is to say more than double of the majority of the traditional cereals.
-Rich in folic acid, an important element to fight against malformation in the fetus, but also rich in iron, zinc and calcium.
-The recipe can be made without VEGGIE fish or the fish can be replaced by chicken or meat.
+Its percentage varies between 20 and 25%, more than double that of most conventional cereals.
+Rich in folic acid, an important element in the fight against foetal malformation, it is also rich in iron, zinc and calcium.
+This recipe can be made without VEGGIE fish, or with chicken or meat instead.